MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 That's it.
 Problem solved!
 You can hand the subaccount over to the customer, they will never be able to make public-facing load balancers or EC2 instances regardless of their IAM permissions.

-You can then, put accounts that were vended this way with the IGW-deny-SCP, in an OU and achieve [What Good Looks Like](#what-good-looks-like) above.
+You can then, put accounts that were vended this way with the IGW-deny-SCP, in an OU and achieve an AWS organization structure similar to [What Good Looks Like](#about-the-problem) above.

 But what if you need to support the Egress use-case above?

-Then you need to ensure your network architecture tightly couples a NAT Gateway with an Internet Gateway, by e.g. giving subaccounts a paved path to a NAT Gateway in another account, possible ways to do this are:
+Then you need to ensure your network architecture tightly couples a NAT Gateway with an Internet Gateway, by e.g. giving subaccounts a paved path to a NAT Gateway in another account, you can do this via:

 1. [Centralized Egress via Transit Gateway (TGW)](#option-1-centralized-egress-via-transit-gateway-tgw)
 2. [Centralized Egress via PrivateLink (or VPC Peering) with Egress Filtering](#option-2-centralized-egress-via-privatelink-or-vpc-peering-with-egress-filtering)